strikes30/kernel-playground/podman/README.md

 ## Building the Container Image

-First, build the Podman image that will be used to setup the environment:
+First, build the container image that will be used to setup the environment:

 ```bash
 # ./container-build.sh